grnet/eudi-srv-web-issuing-eudiw-py/.github/README.md

    environment, install dependencies, generate self-signed certificate bound to the local host IP).

+3. Optional: consult the last section in the output of the command above to find how to set up local signing certificates (signed by a local IACA certificate).

 4. Run `./run-issuer.sh` to spin up the issuer server.

 ### Android wallet

 1. Clone [the Android app fork](https://github.com/gfour/eudi-app-android-wallet-ui)
-   and switch to branch "local-deploy".
+   and switch to branch "local-deploy-v2".

 3. Run the issuer as above